Marine careers

 • assemble fitted and free-standing furniture

-• install kitchens, cupboards and shelving
+• install kitchen units, cabinets and shelving

 Working environment